amingilani/auth0-rail5/README.md

 gem 'dotenv-rails', require: 'dotenv/rails-now', group: [:development, :test]
 ```

-### Gitignore secrets
+### Setup your environment variables

-Add the following to your `.gitignore` and commit this now:
+Dotenv will load environment variables stored in the `.env` file, so you don't want to check that into version controller.
+Add the following to your `.gitignore` and commit it immediately.

 ```bash
 # Ignore the environment variables
 .env
 ```

-### Setup your environment variables

-When in development or testing, we want to load secrets from outside version control, so create a `.env` file with the following content:
+Now we can safely store our secrets.
+Create a `.env` file, and copy your Auth0 tokens by clicking on settings for your [Client](https://manage.auth0.com/#/clients)

 ```
 AUTH0_CLIENT_ID= #INSERT YOUR SECRET HERE